 To ensure uninterrupted instruction time for our students and teachers, office personnel will deliver messages or items to your child during classroom breaks.
-Please do not text or call your child's personal cell phone during school hours.
+Please do not text or call your child's personal cell phone or other electronic device during school hours.
 If a teacher becomes aware of this, classroom discipline may apply.